Cybersecurity and Applied AI career insights

 Every organization using public-key cryptography will need to migrate to PQC algorithms.
 Security engineers must inventory cryptographic dependencies and plan transitions.
 Security architects selecting new protocols and products should already require PQC support.
 This will be a multi-year effort across the entire industry.

-Cybersecurity professionals who regularly work with Post-Quantum Cryptography include Security Architect, Security Engineer, Chief Information Security Officer.
+Cybersecurity professionals who work with Post-Quantum Cryptography include Security Architect, Security Engineer, Chief Information Security Officer.
 These roles apply Post-Quantum Cryptography knowledge within the Emerging Technology Security domain.

 Definitions are original explanations written for career development purposes.
 For authoritative technical definitions, refer to NIST, ISO, or the relevant standards body.